What GMAT Score Do I Need for Columbia University?

 TTP PRO TIP:

-A general rule of thumb is to shoot for a score that beats the average GMAT score if you are in an overrepresented group or industry.
+Shoot for a score that beats the average GMAT score if you are in an overrepresented group or industry.
 Alternatively, shoot for the average score if you are in an underrepresented group or industry.

-Remember, your GMAT can be a gold star or a red flag on your MBA applications.
+Remember, your GMAT can be a gold star or a red flag on your MBA application.
 So, when you’re applying to a school as selective as Columbia, putting in the time and energy it takes to earn a standout score will be well worth the effort!